grasswire/chat-app/README.md

+A native library called `PCRE` is needed in order to install project dependencies.

+On a mac, you can use brew:

+`brew install pcre`

 using psql, do the following

 ```
 levinotik=# create user taplike with password 'taplike';